 Praising one another via computer-mediated communication for a job well done or a good idea was found to significantly enhance trust within the team.

-As you will see, not all team trust building activities need to include cheesy or awkward team building exercises, or be an added business expense.
+As you will see, not all team trust building activities need to include cheesy or awkward face-to face or virtual team building exercises or be an added business expense.